 Frank Runyeon has won national acclaim for his work as a translator and performer of Biblical texts over the past 20 years.
 He has performed the gospel for hundreds of thousands of people in almost every state in America, earning rave reviews from critics, scholars, and church leaders of every denomination.
 He is regularly reviewed as “the best speaker we have ever heard” by students and faculty at private and public schools across the nation.

 He is perhaps still best known, however, for his many roles on television.
 He starred for seven years as Steve Andropoulos on As the World Turns opposite Meg Ryan, a storyline that garnered the second highest ratings in the history of daytime television.
 He next appeared for four years as Father Michael Donnelly on the Emmy award-winning Santa Barbara, and as tycoon Simon Romero on General Hospital, opposite Emma Samms.
-Frank has also guest-starred in recurring roles on L.A.
-LAW as talk-show host Brooks Tapman, on Falcon Crest as chess genius Jovan Dmytryk, on Melrose Place as Father Tom, and on All My Children as Forrest Williams.
+Frank has also guest-starred in recurring roles on Falcon Crest as chess genius Jovan Dmytryk, on Melrose Place as Father Tom, on All My Children as Forrest Williams, on Young & The Restless as Angel Ochoa, and on L.A.
+LAW as talk-show host Brooks Tapman.

 Frank starred as Detective Marty Lowery in the feature film Sudden Death and as Pierre Lyon in Bolero.
 He appeared to rave reviews on the New York stage as Hercules in Aristophanes' The Birds, and in regional theater as Clifford in Deathtrap and Oliver Costello in The Spider's Web.